lcardsvr/Project-1---Looking-for-work-/README.md

 ❑ Where to Start?
 ❑ What are we looking for?
 ❑ Where do we find the data?

-The Beginning…
+The Beginning

 From the National Skills Commission of the Australian Government (Data from the Australian Bureau of Statistics), determine the required occupation titles, which have the skills that are in shortage and their national future demand rating.